vuepress/docs/docs/reference/default-theme/config.md

   If you want to set different sidebar for different sub paths, you can set this option to a _sidebar object_:

   - The key should be the path prefix.
-  - The value should be a _sidebar array_.
+  - The value should be a _sidebar array_ or set to `'heading'` to automatically generate the sidebar from the page headers for just the corresponding path.

 - Example 1: